Hands to Help Leaders Named Engaged Scholars

 “Nominating Rosana and Lisbeth for the ESI is important not only for their own development as community engagement professionals but also for the College as we seek to advance our impact with local external communities,” said Elaine Ward, associate professor and special assistant to the president for civic and community engagement.

-Hands to Help, Merrimack’s neighborhood resource center based both on campus and in the City of Lawrence, has been vital to connecting the broader community with community members at Merrimack.
+Hands to Help, Merrimack’s neighborhood resource center based both on campus and in the city of Lawrence, has been vital to connecting the broader community with community members at Merrimack.
 Under the guidance of Fr.
-Ray Dlugos, vice president for mission and ministry, their office may be best known for their after school tutoring program, tax filing support, the annual days of service Mack Gives Back, back-to-school backpack drives and toy drives around the holidays.
+Ray Dlugos, vice president for mission and ministry, their office may be best known for their after-school tutoring program, tax filing support, the annual days of service Mack Gives Back, holiday toy drives and back-to-school backpack drives.

 “Our work at Hands to Help is so personal to us,” Urbaez said.
 “We were initially drawn to the ESI because we want to make sure that we are being impactful in all the things we do in the community.
 We want to see how we can structure our programs to make sure that we are making the most impact and working alongside community members to provide resources and support.”